Great Harvest is an authentic brand, and we want you to be as enthusiastic about it as we are!

-Patience is often a big factor in securing the right location.
+Patience and working with our experienced real estate team are often a big factors in securing the right location.
 It's important to recognize the high cost of self-imposed deadlines during startup, and to put yourself in a position where patience can come naturally.
-If you're not local to the area where you are applying, that's OK.
-We'll just want to understand your plans to overcome this challenge during the application review process.
+As we learned long ago, there is no substitute for a Great location.

 Not sure what that means?
 A franpreneur is an entrepreneur who doesn't want to create everything from scratch, but would rather follow proven systems.
 In other words, it's an entrepreneur who wants to own a franchise.
 A franpreneur is also someone who wants to be part of "a family" of like-minded business people — someone who enjoys working together and sharing ideas with others.

 Although a franpreneur is able to follow recommendations and is eager to collaborate, they still possess an entrepreneurial spirit.
 They are passionate and proactive about marketing and other activities that will help grow their business.
 Are you a franpreneur?
 You will fit right in at Great Harvest.

 This brings up something else that we might as well cover here.
 Your biggest question —and we can't blame you— is usually: "How much money will I make?"
 Profits are important for every business.
-We've never seen a "strong and exciting bakery" that wasn't profitable.
+We've never seen a "strong and exciting bakery cafe" that wasn't profitable.

 However, it's a question that, in the strict sense, we can't answer.
 The best we can do is to point you toward what our other bakeries have done in the past.
 These are what the federal government calls "financial performance representations" and are strictly regulated.

 Our Franchise Disclosure Document (FDD) includes one of the most detailed financial performance representations of any franchise system, because it's important to us to give you the best answer we can to your biggest question.
 After we receive qualified applications, we provide you a copy of our FDD.